-Come join us Thanksgiving weekend for our Homestead Fair!
-This exposition of fine crafts and heirloom skills is a fun and educational festival with activities for the entire family.
+We hope you can join us for our 27th annual fair!
 Help to milk a cow, lend a hand at the old-fashioned timber frame barn raising and watch a master craftsman fashion a fine Windsor chair straight from a rough log!
 Afterwards, sample one of the multicultural dishes from the food court or maybe lick a delicious maple pecan ice-cream cone while touring our farm on a horse-drawn hay wagon.

 Browse the daily schedule for a complete list of make-your-own projects and demonstrations—including sheepdog work, horse farming, pottery making, blacksmithing, woodworking, quilting, weaving, spinning, basketry, boot making, cheese making and much, much more… See you at the Fair!